spkelle2/simple_mip_solver/simple_mip_solver/README.md

 * **Else**
     * `status` is set to "infeasible"

+##### dual_bound
+This method creates a dual function for the MIP after `solve` is called.
+New right hand sides of the constraints can be passed to this method, evaluated by the dual function, and will return a lower bound (when minimizing) of the optimal obejctive value if we were to resolve the MIP at the new right hand side.

+### Closing comments
 Note, however, that search, branch, and bound were left intentionally vague as they are methods defined by the class passed to the `Node` argument in the `branch_and_bound.BranchAndBound` constructor.
 For specifics on those methods,